Darkroom, a show for one person in complete darkness : A climate wake-up call.

 Visual sensory deprivation allows deeper connection to the sound, a fast track to the nervous system, allowing a personal, deeply felt interior journey.

-The presentation of the show Darkroom within the COP26 context, using the soundtrack, the pitch dark and solitude, could facilitate deep personal and emotional reflection, potentially enabling attitudinal shifts in relation to the climate crisis.
+The presentation of the show Darkroom within the COP26 context, using the soundtrack, the pitch dark and solitude, facilitated deep personal and emotional reflection, potentially enabling attitudinal shifts in relation to the climate crisis.

-Working with The Barn, Scotland, being part of their highly respected ‘Becoming Earthly’ Residency in 2020, we developed the questions stimulating our current research.
+Working with The Barn, Scotland, being part of their highly respected ‘Becoming Earthly’ Residency in 2020, KlangHaus developed the questions stimulating current research.

-Darkroom was performed for climate scientists at Tyndall Centre for Climate Research September 6th-10th 2021 at UEA.
+Darkroom was performed and deveoped with climate scientists at Tyndall Centre for Climate Research September 6th-10th 2021 at UEA.

 Comments from Tyndall Centre scientists…